irynadunets/rolling-scopes-school-React-Calculator/README.md

 Clone the rolling-scopes-school-React-Calculator repository using git:

 git clone https://github.com/irynadunets/rolling-scopes-school-React-Calculator.git
-Next, you need to install packages and run the application. start application by comand: npm start
+Next, you need to install packages and run the application and start application by comand: npm start